Mobile Health Program

 Who We Serve

-Since 2003, approximately 225 uninsured women have received prenatal care for the whole family in an innovative Group Prenatal Care project, a cost-effective way to provide excellent prenatal care to women and their babies who might otherwise receive none.
+• Since 2003, the Mobile Health Program has provided high-quality prenatal care to individuals who may otherwise receive none, due to cost.
 In collaboration with family medicine residents and faculty from the College of Medicine – Tucson, the MHP staff provides prenatal care, counseling, and prenatal and postpartum health education.
 Deliveries take place at the Banner – University Medical Center.

 Where We Serve